horacephair/horacephair.github.io/README.md

 ###<a class="anchor" href="#look-at-me" name="look-at-me">Relationships take work.
 Work is worship.
 Welcome, you are already here.</a>

+#Horace Phair XV
+##October 7-10, 2016
+will include a co-ed twerking class arranged by Kevin.
+I hope.

 #Horace Phair XIV
 Occurred on
 ##October 9-12, 2015